 - Failure on the venue’s part to carry out background checks into the staff they hired

 How a Los Angeles Premises Liability Attorney Can Deal with Negligent Security

 Bear in mind that the examples above are just that – examples – and not a full list of anything which may qualify as negligent security.
 If you’ve been injured in a situation where you feel better security could have prevented it, it’s time to get a Los Angeles premises liability attorney on the case.

 At the Law Offices of Howard Craig Kornberg, we will work tirelessly to establish liability in your case, and ensure that you don’t have to cover medical bills and loss of earnings out of your own pocket.
-Contact us today on 310-997-0904 for a free initial consultation.
+Contact us today at 310-997-0904 for a free initial consultation.